MuLancer/APEuro/country/Netherland.md

    - Technology: development of less expensive but ocean-worthy cargo ships
    - Financial and commercial institutions:
      - Bank of Amsterdam: banking center of the world
-     - Dutch East India Comany:
+     - Dutch East India Comany: The company was funded by both government and individuals.
+It brought large a
-     - joint-stock companies: allows risks and profits to be shared among many individuals
+     - Joint-stock companies: allows risks and profits to be shared among many individuals
+     -
  - Political
  - Religion

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU0MjQ0ODk4LDczMDk5ODExNl19
+eyJoaXN0b3J5IjpbNDA0MjE3MjYwLDczMDk5ODExNl19
 -->